jon-perrett/advent-of-code-2021/README.md

 - The compiler has useful error messages.
 - I feel like I absolutely abused this language, it definitely has more features and I'd probably like to try it out properly.
 Maybe even 'learn it properly'...
 Sorry Rust...
+### 2nd December - C
+Experience level: _a bit..._
+Thoughts going into it: I should be able to do this, at least it's a sensible language
+Thoughts after completing:
+- To be honest it's hard.
+- I got a correct solution for puzzle 1, started working on puzzle 2 and realised my solution to answer 1 was flaky.
+I did fix this in the end.
+- Pointers are useful actually.